Have you ever wondered what all the information means when choosing Streaming Links?

 If you see BLURAY or BDRip/DVDRip/BDRip, these are usually copies of the final released DVD and play in excellent quality.

 Other formats you may see include DVDscr (DVD-Screener) which is a pre-release of the video sent to reviewers and others.
-This is usually not the greatest quality but oftentimes play in 720p.
+This is usually not the greatest quality but oftentimes plays in 720p.

-CAM is also a popular video file, but these are almost always in terrible quality.
+CAM is also a popular video file, but these are almost always of terrible quality.
 These files are typically theater rips that movie pirates acquire by filming the movie in theaters.